unicornultrafoundation/subnet-node/core/vpn/network/README.md

 The `ClientService` handles client-side VPN operations, including:

 - Reading packets from the TUN interface
-- Dispatching packets to the appropriate worker
+- Dispatching packets to the appropriate stream
 - Managing the buffer pool

 ### ServerService